Francis Moryson: Career

 Voters in James City County elected Moryson as one of their delegates to the House of Burgesses, and fellow burgesses elected him as their Speaker in 1656.
-By March 1656, Moryson probably moved to Jamestown, the assembly having purchased a house there from Governor Berkeley as a residence for their Speaker.
+By March 1656, Moryson probably moved to Jamestown, the assembly having purchased a house there from Berkeley as a residence for their Speaker.
 They also voted Moryson 6,000 pounds of tobacco for the time and care he was devoting to the public business.
-As Speaker, Moryson wrote a letter to Oliver Cromwell and another to Secretary of State John Thurlow, supporting Edward Digges, Samuel Mathews Sr. and Richard Bennett as the Virginia colony's agents in England in a continuing boundary dispute with the Maryland Colony.
+As Speaker, Moryson wrote a letter to Oliver Cromwell, and another to Secretary of State ,John Thurlow, supporting Edward Digges, Samuel Mathews Sr., and Richard Bennett as the Virginia colony's agents in England in a continuing boundary dispute with the Maryland Colony.
 When the late Speaker William Whitby's widow Katherine returned to England in 1657, the Lancaster County Court named Moryson as guardian of her three young brothers, who remained in Virginia.

-When Governor Sir William Berkeley began his second term in 1660, Moryson received an appointment to the Governor's Council, which the king's commission approved by July.
-Two years later he became the commander of the fort at Point Comfort, the post his brothers had previously held.
-Moryson also became the colony's acting Governor when Governor Berkeley left for England on April 30, 1661.
-Moryson remained the colony's acting governor through 1662, and in addition to seeking peace with the local native Americans, he also supervised revision and publication of The Lawes of Virginia Now in Force (London 1662), which had a provision which proved problematic that allowed parish vestries to fill their own vacancies rather than allow such to be chosen by parishioners.
+When Berkeley began his second term in 1660, Moryson received an appointment to the Governor's Council, which the king's commission approved by July.
+Two years later, he became the commander of the fort at Point Comfort, the post his brothers had previously held.
+Moryson also became the colony's acting Governor when Berkeley left for England on April 30, 1661.
+Moryson remained the colony's acting governor through 1662, and in addition to seeking peace with the local Native Americans, he also supervised revision and publication of The Lawes of Virginia Now in Force (London 1662), which had a provision which proved problematic that allowed parish vestries to fill their own vacancies, rather than allow such to be chosen by parishioners.
 Before leaving to England in March 1663, Moryson also donated a silver communion service to the church at Jamestown.

-Moryson returned to his wife and home in Bishop's Waltham, Hampshire in 1663, with his nephew Charles succeeding him as commander at Point Comfort.
+Moryson returned to his wife and home in Bishop's Waltham, Hampshire, in 1663, with his nephew Charles succeeding him as commander at Point Comfort.
 Morison then acted as the Virginia colony's English agent for a 200 pound sterling annual salary, with particular directions to protest against the grant of the Northern Neck Proprietary to royal favorites.
 Moryson secured a charter for the Virginia colony before his final (and brief) trip back in 1677.
 He was a member of the royal commission investigating Bacon's Rebellion, which had destroyed the colonial capital at Jamestown.
-The report proved critical of Governor William Berkeley's management.
+The report proved critical of Berkeley's management.

 Death and legacy

-Moryson died in 1680 or 1681 in Bishop's Waltham in Hampshire.
-By 1699 his son Henry was colonel of the Colstream Foot Guards His silver communion service remains, occasionally used by historic Bruton Parish Church in Williamsburg.
+Moryson died in 1680 or 1681 in Bishop's Waltham.
+By 1699, his son Henry was colonel of the Colstream Foot Guards.
+His silver communion service remains, occasionally used by historic Bruton Parish Church in Williamsburg.